Raslin777/Il2CppDumper/README.md

 - CLI interactive where user can input the unk offset
 - DLL runtime included so that Windows does not require any Visual C++ runtime
 - Path fixes.
 The program must be located in the same directory as your binary to be dumped
+- OS detection.
+The CLI will look different if using Win 8.1 and below.
+This project will require Windows 10 SDK to compile.